UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 **Question 2**
-Which plots allows are most ideal for visualizing the relationship between 2 numerical column distributions?
+Which plots are most ideal for visualizing the relationship between 2 numeric column distributions where overplotting is an issue?

 <choice id="2" >